PrashantMohta/HollowKnight.CustomKnight/README.md

 3. Open the game (may take a while) and load a save.
 4. Pause the game and choose your desired skin from the scrollable menu to the left.

-### Customising the mod:

-- In the spirit of customisation, the mod let's you customise itself using `CustomKnight.GlobalSettings.json` present in your Saves directory.

 ### Installing Skins:

 1. Download the skin